Baphomet: Joseph Freiherr von Hammer-Purgstall

 Hammer's essay did not pass unchallenged, and F. J. M. Raynouard published an Étude sur 'Mysterium Baphometi revelatum' in Journal des savants the following year.
-Charles William King criticized Hammer, saying that he had been deceived by "the paraphernalia of ...
+Charles William King criticized Hammer, saying the had been deceived by "the paraphernalia of ...
 Rosicrucian or alchemical quacks", and Peter Partner agreed that the images "may have been forgeries from the occultist workshops".
-At the very least, there was little evidence to tie them to the Knights Templar—in the 19th century some European museums acquired such pseudo-Egyptian objects, which were cataloged as "Baphomets" and credulously thought to have been idols of the Templars.
+At the very least, there was little evidence to tie these items to the Knights Templar—in the 19th century some European museums acquired such pseudo-Egyptian objects, which were cataloged as "Baphomets" and credulously thought to have been idols of the Templars.